Written by Eric Gans

 Early on I was convincing people (with the right intentions and wrong information) to replace windows to solve draft issues.

-Now, I am on the other side getting called out to do an energy audit to check windows because it is cold and the new windows still seem drafty after installation.
+Now, I am on the other side getting called out for an energy audit to check windows because the new and old windows always seem drafty.

-1. The Windows Were Not the Draft Source to Begin With
+1. The Windows Are Not the Draft Source to Begin With

 FACT: Windows Account for Only 10% of Total Air Leakage in a Typical Home